 Koukaki is one of the most charming yet underrated neighbourhoods in all of Athens.
 Sharing some similarities with Pagrati, Koukaki has a very ofbeat and quirky personality.

-Those interested in art will not only enjoy observing the street art pieces that decorate the facades of old stores and buildings in Koukaki, but will also be delighted to hear that there are many independent art galleries here which are free to enter.
+Those interested in art will not only enjoy observing the street art pieces that decorate the facades of old stores and buildings in Koukaki.
+However, they will also be delighted to hear that there are many independent art galleries here that are free to enter.

 “State of Concept” and the National Gallery of Contemporary Art are located in Koukaki.
 The former is a “not for profit” organisation.
 Both display the works of up-and-coming Greek and International Artists.

 Metaxourgeio is an Athenian neighbourhood that, up until recently, was widely considered as being a “no go” area.
 Many undesirable types would loiter around Karaiskakis Square and the Metaxourgeio was synonymous with crime.